Gangsta Granny (film): Plot

 Following the ordeal, Ben returns to his grandmother's house to continue with the heist.
 After Mr Parker fails to thwart the heist by tipping off a policeman (Steve Speirs), Ben and Granny are escorted by the police to the Tower.
 They gain access to the White Tower in which the Crown Jewels are kept through the complex's sewerage system and a diversion which unsettles the patrols of the Tower's Yeoman Warders.
 Once inside the White Tower, the duo is met by Queen Elizabeth II (played by Joanna Lumley), who pardons them, in keeping with tradition, as the last person to attempt to steal the Crown Jewels was also pardoned.
-In front of the Queen, Granny claims that the jewellery in her box is plastic and that she had made up the story when she had realised how boring Ben thought she was.
+In front of the Queen, Granny claims that the jewellery in her box are plastic replicas Mike used to play with and that she had made up the story when she had realised how boring Ben thought she was.
 Ben and Granny are later met by the police, but they are let off the hook after Granny points out that they do not have the Crown Jewels with them.

 Granny dies, and her jewellery box is donated to charity.
-Ben reads at his local newsagent's that a jewellery box worth millions had been anonymously left at a charity shop.
+Ben talks to Mike and mentions the jewels, which Mike has no memory of despite Granny's claim.
+Ben reads at his local newsagent's that the jewellery box was discovered to be worth millions, implying that Granny really was a thief.
 Granny's legacy is remembered at Christmas, when the Queen delivers a message saying that young people should be more caring towards the elderly, in which she indirectly mentions her meeting with Ben and Granny in the Tower of London.